CCI-MOC/documentation/docs/source/archives-page/Networking-Configuration-of-MOC-POC.md

 The unmanaged switch provides a "public," (but behind a NAT) network.
 We treat this as if it were on the public internet; The NAT's purpose is to ensure that we don't cause problems for other users of our BU subnet if we e.g. misconfigure a dhcp server.
 Machines on this network are in the 192.168.3.0/24 range, and we refer to this as "nat-public".

-The managed switch is used to isolate "tenants" in the network - each of which consists of a [[head node|Vlan Head Nodes]], and a subset of the dell workstations.
+The managed switch is used to isolate "tenants" in the network - each of which consists of a [Vlan Head Nodes](Vlan-Head-Nodes.html), and a subset of the dell workstations.
 It uses vlans for this purpose. port 16 on the managed switch is hooked in to death-star, and configured as trunking. (the relevant nic on death-star is vlan aware, and death-star is responsible for routing vlan traffic to the correct head node.)

 A few machines are connected directly to BU, and have globally routable ip addresses.
 These are "public" ip addresses.